dsainz3/gate-hub/docs/repo_metrics_dashboard.md

   (`scene.huskers_*`, `script.kiosk_*`, etc.).
 Update the globs to mirror any naming conventions you introduce.
 - **GitHub metrics assets** – Ensure your CI pipeline refreshes `/www/metrics` so the summary sensor and SVG charts stay current.
-The GitHub view falls back to guidance text until the workflow populates `summary.json`.
+The view now surfaces workflow status, raw sensors, and charts but will fall back to guidance text until the workflow populates `summary.json`.
+- **Command line sensor path** – `sensor.github_repo_metrics_summary` reads directly
+  from `/config/www/metrics/summary.json`.
+Adjust the `command` path inside `packages/repo_metrics.yaml` if your Home Assistant container mounts the metrics directory elsewhere.

 ## Kiosk and TV usage